bet0x/whmcs-jobs-portal/readme.md

 # Installation

 - Upload the "jobs" folder to the following location of your WHMCS instllation: /modules/addons/
-- Login to the Admin area of your WHMCS installation and go to Setup > General Settings > Security
-- Find the "Allow Smarty PHP Tags" setting and set it to "Enabled"
 - Now go to Setup > Addon Modules
 - Find the "Jobs" entry and click the "Activate" button
 - The addon has now been installed.
+- Click the "Configure" button on the Addon Modules page, enter your license key and select **Save Changes**
-You may change some settings via the "Configure" button on the Addon Modules page
+- You may change some more settings via the "Configure" button on the Addon Modules page
 - You can use the plugin by navigating to Addons > Jobs or going to http://yourSite.com/yourWHMCSInstallation/admin/addonmodules.php?module=jobs
 - The client area side of the addon can be viewed at http://yourSite.com/yourWHMCSInstallation/index.php?m=jobs